Long-term care, or "LTC," refers to insurance, programs, and services geared toward helping older adults with the basic activities of daily living.

-Certain activities – such as getting out of bed or walking down a flight of stairs – can get increasingly challenging.
-When this happens, people often find that activities they once took for granted have now become both physically and emotionally draining.
+Certain activities – such as getting out of bed or walking down a flight of stairs – can become challenging as we age.
+When this happens, people often find that actions they once took for granted have become physically and emotionally draining.

-This may include help with the following activities:
+Proper long-term care planning (and knowing what services are available) may include help with the following activities:

-Assistance with medical therapy
+- Assistance with medical therapy

 Types of Long-term Care Options

-In a nursing home (including skilled nursing, intermediate care, and custodial care)
+- In a nursing home (including skilled nursing, intermediate care, and custodial care)

-There is no one set criteria for those who may require long-term care.
-While long-term care is most often needed by seniors over the age of 65, it is also available to younger adults.
+There are no set criteria for those who may require long-term care.
+It is most often needed by adults over 65 but is also available to younger adults.

-Marital status; single people often require more help than a married person
+- Marital status (single people often require more help than a married person)

 Who Pays for LTC?

 Most people with long-term care needs receive unpaid help from family and friends.
-This includes multigenerational care from children and grandchildren who are sometimes forced to leave their own workforce to help care for an aging parent or grandparent.
+This includes multigenerational care from adult children or even grandchildren.
+Family members are sometimes forced to leave their work to help care for an aging parent or grandparent.

 Other means of paying for long-term care may include:

-The Programs of All-inclusive Care for the Elderly (PACE)
+- The Programs of All-inclusive Care for the Elderly (PACE)

 Long-Term Care Insurance Basics